-The NFL has temporarily placed the kickoff touchback line at the 25 for the last 2 seasons, and may make that permanent this year.
+The NFL has temporarily placed the kickoff touchback line at the 25 for the last 2 seasons, and that permanent this year.

 According to a news release, Larry Fedora, North Carolina Head Coach chair of the rule committee said, “The committee discussed the kickoff play at great length and we will continue to work to find ways to improve the play.
 We believe making one change will allow us to study the effect of this change in terms of player safety.”

 The NCAA Playing Rules Oversight Panel will vote whether or not to pass the rule on April 13.
 The NFL Competition Committee routinely collaborates with the college panel, so there is a likelihood that the NFL is considering a similar change or at least will evaluate the rule in practice added to the college rulebook.

 This proposal would not end squib kicks or onside kicks.
 Squib kicks take a longer time to field, preventing the receiving team from building up a full head of steam and causing violent collisions.
 Also, the receiving team cannot be awarded a fair catch when the kick has touched the ground (unless interference is involved).